 But no. She hadn’t felt anything.
 She would know, she was sure.
 There was no child.

 However, she’d supposedly been sleeping with the God King for months now.
 The regular people--even the priests--didn’t know that they hadn’t been intimate until recently.
 That was just enough time for a pregnancy to be discovered.
-It would sound plausible.
+It would sound plausible to the people of the city.

 Fool!
 She thought to herself in a sudden panic.
 Assuming they’ve already found their replacement God King, I don’t actually need to bear them a child.
-They just have to make everyone think I was pregnant.
-That will do just as well.
-It would be better if they could show off a pregnant queen to prove, but their word will probably convince enough people.
+They just have to make everyone think I was pregnant!
+It would be better if they could show off a pregnant queen as proff, but their word will probably be enough.

 “There is no child,” she said.
-“You were just waiting--you just had to stall until you had another excuse to lock me away.”
+“You were just waiting--you just had to stall until you had an excuse to lock me away.”

 “Please, Vessel,” one of the priests said, gesturing for a Lifeless to take her arm.
 She didn’t struggle, though she did force herself to remain calm, staring the main priest in the eyes.